DJChanahCJD/lc4j-demo/src/main/resources/rag-docs/Java 学习指南.md

-# Java 学习指南
+# Java Learning Guide

-- 必须安装 JDK 17 或以上版本
+1. You must install JDK 17 or above version.
-- 必须安装 Maven 3.8 或以上版本
+2. You must install Maven 3.8 or above version.
-- 必须安装 IntelliJ IDEA 或 Eclipse 等 IDE
+3. You must install IntelliJ IDEA or Eclipse etc.